Chemical PeelExfoliación Química

 Possible complications associated with chemical peels may include the following:

 Scarring.
 Chemical peels can cause scarring.
-However, if scarring occurs, it can usually be treated effectively.
+However, if scarring happens, it can usually be treated effectively.

 Infection.
-Exposing skin to bacteria sources before it is done healing, such as using makeup too early, can risk infection.
+Exposing skin to bacteria sources before it is done healing, like using makeup too early, can risk infection.

 Cold sores and fever blisters.
 Those who are susceptible to cold sores, or herpes simplex infections, may have a reactivation of cold sores or fever blisters following a chemical peel.

-Most complications after a chemical peel occur when post treatment instructions are not followed correctly.
-Be careful to follow all instructions given to you by your doctor.
-A chemical peel is most commonly performed for cosmetic reasons to enhance appearance and self-confidence and may be performed in conjunction with a facelift or other cosmetic procedures.
+Most complications after a chemical peel happen when post-treatment instructions are not followed correctly.
+Be careful to follow all instructions given to you by your health care provider.
+A chemical peel is most commonly performed for cosmetic reasons to enhance appearance and self-confidence and may be performed with a facelift or other cosmetic procedures.
 However, a chemical peel is not a substitute for a facelift and does not prevent or slow the aging process.

 What substances are used for chemical peels?

 Alpha hydroxy acids (AHAs).
-AHAs, such as glycolic, salicylic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels that can often provide smoother, brighter-looking skin.
+AHAs, like glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels that can often provide smoother, brighter-looking skin.
 AHA peels may be used to accomplish the following:

 AHA peels may cause the following:

-Generally, no anesthesia is needed for AHA peels since they cause only a slight stinging sensation during application.
+Generally, no anesthesia is needed for AHA peels since they cause only a slight stinging sensation when applied.

 Trichloroacetic acid (TCA).
 TCA can be used in many concentrations and is used to accomplish the following:

-TCA can be used on the neck or other body areas, and may require pretreatment with Retin-A or AHA creams.
+TCA can be used on the neck or other body areas, and may need pretreatment with Retin-A or AHA creams.
 This procedure is preferable for darker-skinned patients.

-The results of a TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel.
-More than one TCA peel may be needed to achieve the desired result.
+The results of a TCA peel are usually less dramatic than a phenol peel and they don't last as long.
+More than 1 TCA peel may be needed to get the desired result.

 TCA-peel patients are advised to avoid sun exposure for several months.
 The procedure also may produce some unintended color changes in the skin.

 Phenol.
 Phenol is the strongest of the chemical solutions and produces a deep peel.
-A phenol peel is mainly used to accomplish the following:
+A phenol peel is mainly used to do the following:

 Correct blotches caused by sun exposure, birth control pills, or aging